LiuinStein/CILManagement-Server/docs/json-API.md

 > Only **administers** can modify the value of `enroll_time`&`exit_time` fields.
 If **others** submit that, it would be **ignored**.

-> The user_id in URL indicate whose information will be change, if it not equals to the logged-in user_id, the administer's privilege will be required.
+> The `id` field indicates whose information will be change, if it not equals to the logged-in user_id, the administer's privilege will be required.

 ##### Output